Capitol Hill Press Briefing banner image

 Legislative Sponsors

-The lead sponsors of the bipartisan bill include U.S. Senator Chris Coons (DE), Senator John Cornyn (TX), Representative Sheila Jackson Lee (TX), and Representative Michael McCaul (TX).
+The lead sponsors of the bipartisan bill include U.S. Senator Chris Coons (DE), Senator John Cornyn (TX), and Representative Michael McCaul (TX).

 Supporting Organizations